salesforcecli/plugin-auth/messages/web.login.md

 Authentication (OAuth) scopes to request.
 Use the scope's short name; specify multiple scopes using just one flag instance and separated by spaces: --scopes "sfap_api chatbot_api".

+# flags.scopes.invalidFormat

+The --scopes flag must be a space-separated list (example: "api web").

 # linkedClientApp

 Successfully linked "%s" client app to %s.